pydantic/pydantic/docs/usage/dataclasses.md

-!!! warning
-    This page still needs to be updated for v2.0.

-If you don't want to use _pydantic_'s `BaseModel` you can instead get the same data validation on standard [dataclasses](https://docs.python.org/3/library/dataclasses.html) (introduced in Python 3.7).
+If you don't want to use Pydantic's `BaseModel` you can instead get the same data validation on standard [dataclasses](https://docs.python.org/3/library/dataclasses.html) (introduced in Python 3.7).

 ```py